- + About : Cancer

 The cancers that are most commonly diagnosed as new (or incident) cases are not necessarily those cancers with the highest number of deaths, as some cancers have much higher survival rates than other cancers.
-For example thyroid cancer has around 30 incident cases for every death, whereas mesothelioma has around ten incident cases for every nine deaths.
+For example, thyroid cancer has around 30 incident cases for every death, whereas mesothelioma has around 10 incident cases for every nine deaths.

 Cancer death rates have decreased from 1987 to 2014, however the rate of new cases of cancer is increasing.
-This is due to earlier diagnosis through screening, improved diagnostic techniques as well as improvements in treatment.
+This is due to earlier diagnosis through screening and improved diagnostic techniques, as well as improvements in treatment.

 The Cancer Institute NSW is part of NSW Health and is NSW's cancer control agency.
-It was established under the Cancer Institute NSW (2003) Act and aims to to lessen the impact of cancer on members of the public in NSW.
-The Cancer Institute NSW has the latest data and information on: Cancer prevention: including quitting smoking, staying active, maintaining a healthy weight, reducing alcohol intake, and minimising sun exposure; Cancer screening and early detection programs in NSW including breast, cervical and bowel cancer screening; Cancer treatment and management; and Cancer statistics.
+It was established under the Cancer Institute NSW (2003) Act and aims to lessen the impact of cancer on members of the public in NSW.
+The Cancer Institute NSW has the latest data and information on: cancer prevention, including quitting smoking, staying active, maintaining a healthy weight, reducing alcohol intake, and minimising sun exposure; cancer screening and early detection programs in NSW including breast, cervical and bowel cancer screening; cancer treatment and management; and cancer statistics.